Tarvalas/CompVisionProject/README.md

 # CompVisionProject
 Semester project for graduate computer vision course utilizing transformers.
+Our raw latex paper is included in the Paper folder.

 Start by building the decision transformer as seen in the original codebase here: https://github.com/kzl/decision-transformer/blob/master/atari/readme-atari.md

-Afterwards, replace their model and run python files with ours to insert our network.
+We used the Atari folder, and benchmarked on the Atari game Breakout.

+After setting up the environment, ensure that you've downloaded the ROM files for the Atari games.
+If the code endlessly loops while searching for the trajectory files, make sure the ROMs and the path to the dqn_replay folder are visible.
+This can be updated in the input argument of the run_dt_atari.py script - specifically the --data_dir_prefix argument.
+You'll want to replace  replace the ```model_atari.py```, ```run_dt_atari.py```, and ```trainer_atari.py``` from the original repository in order to recreate our network and experiments.

 # Atari